-There are four categories of Regional T/TA specialists: early childhood specialists; grantee specialists; health specialists; and systems specialists.
-Most T/TA specialists, at the direction of the Regional Office, provide on-site training and technical assistance to grantees and are also available to provide training to clusters of grantees with similar interests or concerns or at state and regional events.
+The 12 OHS Regional Offices work with four categories of Regional TTA specialists: early childhood specialists; grantee specialists; health specialists; and systems specialists.
+Most TTA specialists, at the direction of a Regional Office, provide onsite TTA to individual grantees, to clusters of grantees with similar interests, and at state and regional events.

-The work of early childhood (EC) specialists, both those who are infant/toddler specialists and those who are preschool specialists, falls into four large categories: school readiness; parent and family engagement; professional development for grantee staff; and collaboration at the state level.
+The work of early childhood (EC) specialists, who include infant/toddler specialists and preschool specialists, falls into four large categories: school readiness; parent and family engagement; professional development for grantee staff; and collaboration at the state level.
 Every Head Start and Early Head Start grantee has access to an EC specialist.

-Grantee specialists (GSs) are deployed by the Regional Offices to work with specific grantees.
-The first priority for their work are grantees that have findings identified through federal monitoring reviews.
-However, they may also be assigned to work with grantees with concerns arising from Program Information Reports (PIRs), audit findings, or other data reviewed by OHS.
-As determined by the Regional Office, and time and resources permitting, GSs may also conduct training sessions or provide technical assistance for individual grantees or groups of grantees that do not have an identified concern but that wish to improve the quality of their program's systems.
+Grantee specialists (GS) are deployed by Regional Offices to work with specific grantees.
+The first priority is grantees that have findings identified through federal monitoring reviews.
+However, they may also be assigned to work with grantees based on Program Information Reports (PIR), audit findings, or other data reviewed by OHS.
+As determined by the Regional Office, and time and resources permitting, GS may also conduct training sessions or provide technical assistance for individual grantees or groups of grantees that do not have an identified concern but wish to improve the quality of their program's systems.

-Each region also has at least one health specialist.
-The health specialist serves as a link between the region and the National Center on Early Childhood Health and Wellness (NCECHW).
-In that capacity, the health specialist helps in disseminate evidence based materials and resources from NCECHW to Regional Office staff, T/TA specialists, and local grantees.
-As the direction of the Regional Office, the health specialist also provides training and technical assistance to individual grantees or groups of grantees.
+Each region also has at least one health specialist (HS).
+The HS serves as a link between the Region and the National Center on Early Childhood Health and Wellness (NCECHW).
+In that capacity, the health specialist helps in disseminate evidence-based materials and resources to Regional Office staff, TTA specialists, and local grantees.
+At the direction of the Regional Office, the HS also provides TTA to individual grantees or groups of grantees.

-The systems specialist works closely with other designated OCC T/TA staff, as well as with others such as the state collaboration directors.
+The systems specialist works closely with other designated OCC TTA staff, as well as with others such as the Head Start state collaboration directors.
 The primary responsibility of this specialist is to participate on a regional team to identify cross-system coordination opportunities between OHS and OCC.
-As time permits, they may be available to work directly with grantees or with groups of grantees.
+As time permits, they may work directly with grantees or with groups of grantees.

-As grantees develop their own training plans, they are encouraged to take time to review what is available at no cost from the National Centers, from their Regional T/TA specialists, or from others in their state and local community.
-In that way, a grantee's own T/TA dollars can supplement rather than duplicate T/TA services that are already available.
+As grantees plan, they are encouraged to review services that are available at no cost from the National Centers, Regional TTA specialists, and other experts in their state and local community.
+That way, a grantee's TTA dollars go farther to leverage and supplement existing TTA services.